albirrkarim/laravel-react-starter-kit-pro/README.md

 - [G. Warranty](#g-warranty)
 - [H. FAQ](#h-faq)

 ## A. Introduction

 ![Overview](/img/overview.png)

 ### Problem

 Long time ago, i was new in field of full stack developer.
-My stack is laravel react, i know little bit of laravel and react.
+My tech stack is laravel react, i know little bit of laravel and react.

 I don't know the best practice, and functions that react and laravel already have to do some logic.